AnastasisPap/Blockchain-Simulation-Engine/README.md

 > Repeat

 ### Reward Functions
 To find the next best response of an agent we use a reward function, the main one is the Shapley Value.
 For each coalition that forms a pool, use the Shapley value to calculate the value of the agent by moving to that pool and choose the one which results to the highest value.
-Since it takes exponentially long to calculate the Shapley value, we use approximations.
-Two approximations are used:
+We calculate the Shapley value using two functions:
-- **Monte Carlo approximation**: sample permuations.
+- **Exact algorithm**: finds the Shapley value exactly.
+Takes **exponential** time!
 - **Weighted Voting Game approximation**: approximation created for weighted voting games (linear time without sampling) gotten from [^2].

 ### Simulation